Laurel Highlands Hiking Trail: Description

 The Laurel Highlands Hiking Trail is traditionally described from the southwest to northeast.
 The southwestern trailhead is at Ohiopyle State Park.
 The trail runs east through the park and parallel to the Youghiogheny River for the first 6 mi.
-Just past mile 6 the trail comes to the first overnight shelter area and then trends generally to the northeast.
-After departing from the river valley, the trail embarks on its only significant climb as it ascends to the top of Laurel Hill.
+Just past mile 6 the trail passes the access trail to the first overnight shelter area and then trends generally to the northeast.
+After departing from the river valley, the trail embarks on its only significant climb (when hiked in this direction) as it ascends to the top of Laurel Hill.
 At about 7 miles the trail leaves the park and enters State Game Lands No. 111.

 Just before 15 miles the trail enters Laurel Ridge State Park for the first time, where it continues northeast.
-Just past 17 miles the trail encounters the second overnight shelter.
-The trail passes the Laurel Ridge State Park office and PA Route 653 at about 19 miles, then leaves the park and enters Forbes State Forest at about 24 miles.
-Shortly after this the trail passes the third overnight shelter.
+Just past 17 miles the trail encounters the access trail to the second overnight shelter.
+The trail passes the Laurel Ridge State Park office and then crosses PA Route 653 at about 19 miles, then leaves the park and enters Forbes State Forest at about 24 miles.
+Shortly after this the trail passes the access trail to the third overnight shelter.
 At about 26 miles the trail crosses some private property then traverses the borough of Seven Springs and runs just west of Seven Springs Mountain Resort.

 At about 29 miles the trail re-enters the state forest and then another tract of Laurel Ridge State Park, crossing PA Route 31 at about 31.5 miles.
-The fourth overnight shelter area is reached just after 32 miles.
+The side trail to the fourth overnight shelter area is reached just after 32 miles.
 The trail crosses the Pennsylvania Turnpike at about 37 miles.
 The original pedestrian bridge over the turnpike was closed in 2009, when it was deemed to be dilapidated and dangerous for pedestrians.
 This severed the hiking route until the bridge was reopened in 2012.
 This stretch of trail runs through the state forest and three separate tracts of Laurel Ridge State Park.